Skip bombing

 As the technique required the aircraft to fly at very low altitudes directly at the ship, it made shooting down the aircraft easier as well.
 In the immediate pre-war era, there was considerable effort to develop new bombsights that would allow the aircraft to remain at higher altitudes.
 The most notable was the US Navy's Norden bombsight, which was fitted to most Navy aircraft.
 In practice, these proved largely useless, and the skip-bombing technique was soon introduced operationally.

 After Pearl Harbor (December 1941), it was used prominently against Imperial Japanese Navy warships and transports by Major William Benn of the 63rd Squadron, 43rd Bomb Group (Heavy), Fifth Air Force, United States Army Air Forces in the Southwest Pacific area theater during World War II.
 General George Kenney has been credited with being the first American to use skip bombing with the U.S. Army Air Forces.

 Skip bombing was most famously used in Operation Chastise known as the Dambuster raid.
-This used specially designed bouncing bombs to skip along the water and destroy the dams.
+This used specially designed barrel shaped bouncing bombs that used backspin to skip along the water and destroy the dams.

 Technique

 The bombing aircraft flew at very low altitudes (200–250 ft) at speeds from 200–250 mph.
 They would release a "stick" of two to four bombs, usually 500 lb or 1000 lb bombs preferably equipped with four- to five-second time delay fuzes.
-The bombs would "skip" over the surface of the water in a manner similar to stone skipping and either bounce into the side of the ship and detonate, submerge and explode next to the ship, or bounce over the target and miss.
+The bombs would "skip" over the surface of the water in a manner similar to stone skipping and either bounce into the side of the ship and detonate, or submerge and explode next to the ship, or bounce over the target and miss.
 Unlike the Upkeep or Highball devices, this technique used standard bomb types, although only bombs with a generally hemispherical nose—as all regular American World War II general purpose aircraft bombs had—would bounce off the water surface properly.

 A similar technique was mast-height bombing, in which bombers would approach the target at low altitude, 200 to 500 ft, at about 265 to 275 mph, and then drop down to mast height, 10 to 15 ft at about 600 yd from the target.
 They would release their bombs at around 300 yd, aiming directly at the side of the ship.
 In practice, the techniques were often combined: a bomber would drop two bombs, skipping the first and launching the second at mast height.
 The Battle of the Bismarck Sea would demonstrate the effectiveness of these low-level attacks on ships.
 Practice missions were carried out against the SS Pruth, a liner that had run aground in 1923.